The-Contentious-Politics-Of-AI-Network/the-contentious-politics-of-ai-network.github.io/README.md

 [Sign Up Here](https://forms.office.com/e/t30XZjtpif)

 ## Reading List
-We've compiled a list of books and papers to read more on why and how we should contest AI.
+We've compiled a list of books and papers on why and how we should contest AI.
+Let us know if you come accross any that you think we should include.

 ### Books
 + Bonini, T., & Treré, E. (2024).
 Algorithms of resistance: The everyday fight against platform power.
 Mit Press.